DavyJonesLocker/ember-appkit-rails/README.md

 The following is added to your `config/` directory:

 * `config/application.js` the main loader referenced in your Rails layout view. (replaces `app/assets/javascripts/application.js`)
-* `config/adapter.js` configure the ember-data adapter.
-Pre-set for `ActiveModelAdapter`
+* `config/adapter.js.erb` configure the ember-data adapter.
+Pre-set for `ActiveModelAdapter` and will set the API version to `Rails.application.confg.ember.api_version`
 * `config/router.js` your Ember Router.
 The actual routes will go in `app/routes`
 * `config/initializers` any files that compile to JavaScript in this directory will be